 Nintendo has been building consoles since 1970s, with NES released in 1983.
-Until 2017 they released seven generations of home and portable consoles, with Wii U and 3DS being the last generations.
+Until 2017 they released seven generations of home and portable consoles, with Wii U and 3DS being the last generations before Switch.

-Nintendo Switch, introduced in 2017, combined separate lines of stationary and portable consoles into a single form factor, adding an option to choose between docked and handheld mode.
-Compared to previous generations, Nintendo Switch retains a lot of design features from earlier iterations, such as familiar button layout or the ability to use joycons as wireless controllers in a similar fashion to Wii Remotes.
+Nintendo Switch, introduced in 2017, combined separate lines of stationary and portable consoles into a single form factor with an option to choose between docked and handheld mode.
+Compared to previous generations, Nintendo Switch retains a lot of design features from earlier iterations, such as familiar button layout or the ability to use joycons as motion-based wireless controllers in a similar fashion to Wii Remotes.

 There is also Switch Lite which is purely portable, e.g. can't be plugged to a TV.
 I never found it compelling though.
 It makes sense to pay more for a fully-featured console and enjoy the ecosystem to the fullest.

 I keep calling Switch a 2017 smartphone but I don't necessarily consider it a sarcasm.
-I find this an accurate description of what Switch hardware layer actually is.
-I hold a similar view on Xbox and Playstation - under the hood they are nothing else than custom-designed purpose-built PCs.
+I find this an accurate description of what Switch actually is.
+I hold a similar view on Xbox and PlayStation - under the hood they are nothing else than custom-designed purpose-built PCs.